 - The attacker draws a large weight above the character.
 If, by chance, the attacker fails to endanger the character, and this character has been out of danger for one turn, the defender wins.

 - With the character endangered, the defender draws a cable holding up the weight, nautralizing the threat. (for now)

 Best used for message boards, this mode allows anyone to join in.
 A character is drawn like normal but then anyone can either attack or defend as long as it alternates.
 The same person cannot go twice however.
 (Attacks then defends)

-Middle School Game - This occurred in middle school when relinquishing boredom was a must.
+Middle School Game – This occurred sometime in middle school.

-First PWO Game - The first ever online PW game.
-I was the defender (in black) with Sakaki the attacker (in red).
+First PWO Game – The first ever online PW game.
+I was the defender (in black) with someone else, the attacker, in red.

 Via MessageBoard – In this game started on a message board, anyone could join in where people could be either the attacker or the defender

 just as long as the standard rules were followed.